USS Implicit (AM-455): Decommissioning

 Implicit was decommissioned 30 September 1994 and handed over to Republic of China Navy among 3 other mine sweepers.
 She served in the ROC Navy until July 1st, 2025, when she was decommissioned.

+She was scrapped in July 2026 in Kaohsiung with parts being saved to be used in her sistership USS Lucid (MSO-458) currently serving as a museum in Stockton, California.

 She was the last wooden ship in the Navy that carried a full inspection cycle.